What is Spinach AI and how does it support agile teams?

 What are the key features of Spinach AI?

-Does Spinach AI offer an API for accessing meeting transcripts and summaries?
+Does Spinach AI offer an API?

 Pricing & Plans

-What does the Starter plan cost?
+What does the Starter plan cost and include?

 The Starter plan is free and includes unlimited meeting recording, transcription, and basic AI summaries.
+Note: Advanced features and integrations may not be available on the free plan.
 Source

-What features are included in the Pro plan and how much does it cost?
+What features are included in the Pro plan and how is it priced?

-What does the Business plan cost and what does it include?
+How much does the Business plan cost and what does it offer?

 Security & Compliance